ublue-os/image-template/README.md

 # Community

 - [**bootc discussion forums**](https://github.com/containers/bootc/discussions) - Nothing in this template is ublue specific, the upstream bootc project has a discussions forum where custom image builders can hang out and ask questions.
 - Index your image on [artifacthub.io](https://artifacthub.io), use the `artifacthub-repo.yml` file at the root to verify yourself as the publisher.
+[Discussion thread](https://universal-blue.discourse.group/t/listing-your-custom-image-on-artifacthub/6446)

 ## Community Examples